Why Is My Child So Mentally Lazy?

 Posted Mar 10, 2017

-I once made a catalog of the most common parental laments around schoolwork, and at the top of the list were “Why won’t my child try in Math (or science, French, or history…)?”
+I once made a catalogue of the most common parental laments around schoolwork, and at the top of the list were “Why won’t my child try in Math (or science, French, or history…)?”
 “Why can’t I get him to study for exams?”
-And my personal favorite: “What on earth possesses my child to randomly circle answers on a test and not care in the least about failing?”
+And my personal favourite: “What on earth possesses my child to randomly circle answers on a test and not care in the least about failing?”

 Traditionally we’ve looked at what’s going on here as a motivational problem; which, of course, it is.
 But goading children to do their schoolwork is tiresome and tiring.
 And if you rely on bribery, the child ends up completing his assignments in order to get the reward and not for the pleasure of learning something new.
 What’s more, once the appeal of the incentive wears off you’re in worse shape than when you started [Kohn].

 Punishment is equally ineffective.
 Before you know it you’re both yelling at each other and you’ve ended up selling the TV and getting rid of the Wi-Fi.
 Trying to have a meaningful conversation about this problem is fruitless; more often than not this turns into desperate plea-bargaining.

 Why are so many parents complaining about this problem these days?